h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  `lambda <algo-params/lambda.html>`__: Specify the regularization strength.

 -  `lambda_search <algo-params/lambda_search.html>`__: Specify whether to enable lambda search, starting with lambda max.
-The given lambda is then interpreted as lambda min.
+If you also specify a value for ``lambda``, then this value is interpreted as lambda min.
+If you do not specify a value for ``lambda``, then GLM will calculate the minimum lambda.

 -  `early_stopping <algo-params/early_stopping.html>`__: Specify whether to stop early when there is no more relative improvement on the training  or validation set.